StoppingClimateChange.com Home Page Sitemap Foreword

 How Climate Change's growth might be stopped sooner than we think.

-Your author thinks that, like the unanticipated advent of the mass automobile, CO2 extraction from biomass by advanced nuclear reactors may stop Climate Change's growth.
+Your author thinks that, like the unanticipated advent of the mass automobile, carbon-neutral combustion biosynfuels made from cellulosic biomass instead of today's fossil fuels may stop Climate Change's growth.

 Levitt and Dubner tell the horseshit story as a foreword to thinking about climate change.

 the climate? by Elizabeth Kolbert, November 16, 2009 - The New Yorker

 "SuperFreakonomics: Global Cooling, Patriotic Prostitutes, and Why Suicide Bombers Should Buy Life Insurance" (William Morrow; $29.99);